Michael-wigontherun/ESLifyEverything/README.md

 - CoMap MapMarker json files
 - VSU
 - Sound Record Distributor
-- Dynamic Armor Varients, in update files on the nexus page
+- Dynamic Armor Varients
+- OBody NG, Internally coded

 Message me via Nexus comments on this mod, or making a new issue on this mod's Github, for any other file mod data that needs to be eslified.